-(w) Capital management
+(u) Capital management

 The board's policy is to maintain a strong capital base so as to maintain investor, creditor, and market confidence, and to sustain future development of the business.
 Capital consists of ordinary shares, capital surplus, and retained earnings.

-The Group's debt-to-equity ratio as of December 31, 2020 and 2019, were 35% and 38%, respectively.
+The Group's debt-to-equity ratio as of December 31, 2021 and 2020, were 18% and 35%, respectively.

-(x) Supplementary information of cash flow
+(v) Supplementary information of cash flow

-- (i) For the years ended December 31, 2020 and 2019, the increase in property, plant and equipment from the transfer of prepayment for equipment were \$0 thousand and \$7,616 thousand, respectively.
-Please refer to note 6(g). - (ii) The Group's cash outflow from acquisition of property, plant and equipment amounted to \$76,349 thousand and \$76,171 thousand, wherein cash payment for payables on equipment and the increase of payables on equipment amounted to \$4,255 thousand and \$8,766 thousand for the years ended December 31, 2020 and 2019, respectively.
-Please refer to note 6(g). - (iii) For retirement of restricted stock, please refer to note 6(p).
+- (i) For the years ended December 31, 2021 and 2020, the increase in property, plant and equipment from the transfer of prepayment for equipment and deferred expenses were \$9,540 thousand and \$0 thousand, respectively.
+Please refer to note 6(f). - (ii) The Group's cash outflow from acquisition of property, plant and equipment amounted to \$13,521 thousand and \$76,349 thousand, wherein the increase in payables on equipment and cash payment for payables on equipment amounted to \$3,848 thousand and \$4,255 thousand for the years ended December 31, 2021 and 2020, respectively.
+Please refer to note 6(f). - (iii) For retirement of restricted stock, please refer to note 6(n).

-(y) Change in liabilities from financing activities
+(w) Change in liabilities from financing activities